witnet/witnet-rust/docs/protocol/network/data-structures/transaction.md

 | `outputs`    | `[output]`    | A list of 1 or more transaction outputs    |
 | `signatures` | `[signature]` | A list of claims (as many as inputs)       |

+Long story short, _inputs_ contain data that proves ability to "pull" value from past transactions into a new transaction, while _outputs_ redistribute such value and lock them under new spending conditions.
+Signatures ensure integrity of the transaction and complement input's function when it comes to prove ability to unlock funds from past transactions.

+Generally, the sum of the values of the outputs in a transaction must not exceed the sum of the values of the inputs, so as to guarantee that value is not created out of thin air.
+The only exception to this rule is the _mint_ transaction, which every block's miner node must include at the beginning of the transactions list contained in it. _Mint_ transactions, which are roughly equivalent to Bitcoin's _coinbase_, have no inputs and only one output, thus effectively _minting_ a fixed amount of new value.

+As it is the case for many other _unspent output based_ cryptocurrencies, for every transaction, any value surplus after detracting the total output value from the total input value is considered to be the _miner fee_, which can be redeemed by the miner of the block in which the transaction gets anchored.

 ## Outputs

 Outputs gather the value brought into transactions by inputs and lock fractions of that value under new spending conditions.